 Swiss Assets Management does not have a license.

-Warning: The only place for American to trade legally is at the CFTC licensed exchange, see Nadex.com.
+Warning: The only place for Americans to trade legally is at the CFTC regulated exchange, see Nadex.com.

 Read this to see why smart people only use licensed brokers.